Stepfox/dawn/documentation/user-guide.md

 ## 🔧 Responsive Controls

 ### Accessing Responsive Settings
-The Buzzed theme includes **revolutionary responsive controls** that work with every block:
+The Dawn theme includes **revolutionary responsive controls** that work with every block:

 1. **Select Any Block** in the block editor
 2. **Look for "Responsive" Panel** in the right sidebar